 - 1. In accordance with the work programme of the EU Joint Transfer Pricing Forum (JTPF) for 2011-2015 previous achievements are monitored with the aim to establish to what extent earlier work of the JTPF is implemented, to evaluate its effectiveness and to consider how improvements might be made. - 2.
 At its meeting on 25 October 2012 the JTPF formally agreed to start the monitoring of the functioning of the Arbitration Convention (AC) and the revised Code of Conduct (CoC) in 2013, as per the calendar in document JTPF/018/2012/EN ("Monitoring Overview and Proposals"). - 3.
 Initial comments by JTPF members on the improvement of the functioning of the AC and its CoC were collected in 2012.
 These were included in document JTPF/020/REV1/2012/EN.
 Member States (MS) also carried out a qualitative analysis of their pending cases to find out the concrete reasons why cases have lasted more than two years.
 The responses were summarized in document JTPF/003/2013/EN.
 Contributions received from JTPF members informed the preparation of a discussion paper on ways to improve the functioning of the Arbitration Convention (JTPF/002/2013/EN) presented at the JTPF meeting on 14 February 2013.
 Following the meeting MS were asked to clarify some additional issues listed in document JTPF/002/2013/EN and/or identified during the discussions. - 4.
 In preparation for the June 2013 meeting members of advisory commissions were asked to contribute to the monitoring of the functioning of the AC by sharing their experiences in arbitration panels.
 Their comments were summarized in document JTPF/010/2013 and were discussed at the meeting in June 2013. - 5.
-The present revised discussion paper builds on the contributions of JTPF members and members of advisory commissions, as well as on the discussion held at the JTPF meeting in June 2013.
-It contains a work plan (section B) which sets out two categories of issues identified for discussion by the JTPF in line with the proposal made by NGMs and agreed after the meeting in June 2013: issues which should be discussed at the meeting in November 2013 (section C) and issues foreseen to be discussed in 2014/2015 (section D). - 6.
+The present revised discussion paper builds on the contributions of JTPF members and members of advisory commissions, as well as on the discussions held at the JTPF meetings in June 2013 and November 2013. - 6.
 The approach taken in this discussion paper focusses on addressing the issues by way of amending the CoC.
-Some issues, for example the implications of the new Article 7 OECD Model Tax Convention ('OECD MTC', see section C item 11) may require thoughts beyond the CoC, i.e. on the AC itself.
+Some issues, for example the implications of the new Article 7 OECD Model Tax Convention ('OECD MTC', see item 12) may require thoughts beyond the CoC, i.e. on the AC itself.
 However, the work of the JTPF with respect to the AC as a multilateral convention between the MS would be limited to a technical discussion.